BenDStokes/Vari-Tensor/README.md

 ### Header-Only

 Vari-Tensor includes a header-only distribution.
-If you want to start using Vari-Tensor with minimal setup, you can simply place `varitensor.h` in your project and include it.
+If you want to start using it with minimal setup, you can simply place `varitensor.h` in your project and include it.

 ### Source Download